fatemehsrz/fatemehsrz/README.md

-Hi there 👋  <br />
-I care about Tech 🤖 and Humanity 🌱
+Tech 🤖 and Humanity 🌱